Home » Modern British Drama » Tom Stoppard’s Rosencrantz and Guildenstern Are Dead

 GUIL.
 Yes. (p.
 13)

-We can interpret the messenger’s call as birth–a sudden transition into being, after which maturing humans awaken to awareness of their existence in a world unthought of and unchosen.
+We can interpret the messenger’s call as birth–a sudden transition into being, after which maturing humans awaken to their presence in a world unthought of and unchosen.
 You’re here but, beyond the physical mechanics of conception and birth, you don’t know how or why.
 Stoppard finds an analogy for this lack of control in the powerlessness of characters to resist Shakespeare’s script.
 Ros and Guil are part of the script; they don’t understand it, but they can’t refuse to act it out.
 They have to submit to Hamlet’s verbal victories, to their voyage to England, to Hamlet’s rewriting of Claudius’s letter.
-Finally, like real humans, at the instant decided by the script, they disappear.
+Finally, like real humans, at the moment decided by the script, they disappear.

 The Players apply the same theatre metaphor to themselves.
 Perhaps because they are familiar with scripts, they understand and accept their situation more readily than Ros and Guil: ‘We’re tragedians, you see.
 We follow directions–there is no choice involved.
 The bad end unhappily, the good unluckily.
 That is what tragedy means.’ (p.
-58 )
+58)

 Free to move, speak, extemporise, and yet.
 We have not been cut loose.
 Our truancy is defined by one fixed star, and our drift represents merely a slight change of angle to it: we may seize the moment, toss it around while the moments pass, a short dash here, an exploration there, but we are brought round full circle to face again the single immutable fact—that we, Rosencrantz and Guildenstern, bearing a letter from one king to another, are taking Hamlet to England. (p.
 73)